aaryaupadhya12/SLM_20_Newsgroups/README.md

 - Better generalization to unseen data
 - More balanced metrics across all categories
 - Custom text predictions are accurate
-- Learning rate optimization prevents overfitting
-- L2 regularization improves model robustness

 **Without Scheduler + No Weight Decay:**
 - Higher precision (0.7212) but lower recall (0.7058) - unbalanced
-- oor generalization- fails on custom text examples
+- poor generalization- fails on custom text examples
-- Training accuracy much higher than test accuracy (signs of overfitting)
-- No learning rate adjustment leads to unstable training
-- Model memorizes training patterns instead of learning generalizable features

 ---